muhammad-faizan-122/yolo-data-augmentation/README.md

     - **get_album_bb.py** is used to get labels in albumentation format from input yolo format.
     - **workflow.py** contain the pipeline to get the desired results.
     - **save_augs.py** to save the augmented results.
+- **CONSTANT.yaml** contain following contants need to update on according to your case.
+    -
-- step to apply augmentation on dataset.
+- step to apply augmentation on your own dataset.
     - install requirements using ```pip install -r requirements.txt```
     - provide the input and output path in **CONSTANT.yaml** file.
     - provide the provide transformed